-You do not need a deep financial knowledge, sufficient is to say that:
+You do not need deep financial knowledge, sufficient is to say that:

 A counterparty is an individual or a company participating in a financial transaction.
 For more details.

-A financial instrument is an asset that can be traded such as stocks, loans, and so on.
+A financial instrument is an asset that can be traded such as stocks, loans, and the likes.
 For more details.

 Portfolio valuation is the action of evaluating the net value of a set of assets.
 For more details.

-Financial institutions must comply to a set of regulations such as delivering monthly report to state their financial health.
+Financial institutions must comply to a set of regulations such as delivering monthly reports to state their financial health.

 Besides, these “business” services, the architecture delivers a set of non-functional services such as:

 A Central logging mechanism to deal with the distributed nature of the architecture.
 It relies on a Logspout companion container that sends the logs from all the containers to a concentrator called Logstash that in turn